 - Sort out the group into pairs.
-(It is not advisable to send out larger groups together as we find from experience that more than two will argue or chat and lose concentration.) - Give each group member a map.

-- Check that everyone who sets off from the start knows which post(s) they are going to and that they have talked through with one of the helpers which way they are going. - Extra helpers can be placed around the area to ensure safety. - It is advisable that group members should try at least some of the star controls first. - Continue with short courses.
+(It is not advisable to send out larger groups together as we find from experience that more than two will argue or chat and lose concentration.) - Give each group member a map otherwise one of the pair does all the work. - Check that everyone who sets off from the start knows which post(s) they are going to and that they have talked through with one of the helpers which way they are going. - Extra helpers can be placed around the area to ensure safety. - Start with short courses.
 You may want to make up slightly longer courses for those who are more experienced or who 'catch on' quickly.
 However a navigational problem such as going from the start to a far away post is regarded as far too difficult and requiring too many 'decision' points for group members.
 (Group members can navigate a far more complicated course in their own school grounds than they can in an unfamiliar area, so only give longer or harder courses, to those you are confident can tackle them and only after they have completed the easier tasks.) - If you progress at a steady pace, all should succeed.
 It is better that everyone leaves with the idea that orienteering is fun and easy; not that it's about getting lost in fact, don't even mention the possibility!